cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 #### <a name="get_command">`get_command` differences</a>

-The base `get_command` parameter will often be different on XR than Nexus.
+The base `get_command` parameter will often be different on IOS XR than Nexus.
 Usually, the `get_command` is common across many attributes of a given feature, and therefore will be defined in the `_template` section.
-In the case of the bgp neighbor feature, the `get_command` parameter to retrieve information about neighbors is "`show running bgp all`" on Nexus, while it is "`show running router bgp`" on XR.
-This difference caused most/all of the `test_bgp_neighbor.rb` tests to error when run against XR, which looked something like this:
+In the case of the bgp neighbor feature, the `get_command` parameter to retrieve information about neighbors is "`show running bgp all`" on Nexus, while it is "`show running router bgp`" on IOS XR.
+This difference caused most/all of the `test_bgp_neighbor.rb` tests to error when run against IOS XR, which looked something like this:

 ```bash
   1) Error: